What Are Kentucky's Car Insurance Requirements?

-Kentucky is a "choice no-fault" state, meaning that vehicle owners can "opt out" of the no-fault car insurance system and choose to sue (and potentially be sued) after a car accident.
+Kentucky is a "choice no-fault" state that lets vehicle owners "opt out" of the no-fault car insurance system and choose to sue (and potentially be sued) after a car accident.

 What Is Covered Under Kentucky No-Fault Car Insurance?